StarRocks/starrocks/docs/data_source/External_table.md

 ### Precautions

-* The Iceberg external table can be used to query only the following types of data:
+* Iceberg external tables can be used to query only the following types of data:
-  * Versions 1 (Analytic Data Tables) tables.
-Versions 2 (Row-level Deletes) tables are not supported.
+  * Iceberg v1 (Analytic Data Tables) tables.
+From v3.0 onwards, Iceberg v2 (Row-level Deletes) tables are supported.
 For the differences between Versions 1 tables and Versions 2 tables, see [Iceberg Table Spec](https://iceberg.apache.org/spec/).
   * Tables that are compressed in gzip (default format), Zstd, LZ4, or Snappy format.
   * Files that are stored in Parquet or ORC format.